OfferZen-Community/make-robots-iot/info_and_tips.md

 #### Working on the Pi

 * We've installed the Pi-compatible version of VS-Code.
 You can open it from the Programming section on the Taskbar, or you can open the directory you're in from the command line with the following command:
 `$ code-oss .`

 * If you want to install a different editor or extra extensions then go ahead!
 Remember that not everything you're used to has an ARM-compatible version.

+* If your Pi gets a bit slow then try closing some browser windows.
+If that fails then do a restart!

 #### Control the Pi with VNC